 Nyatapola, by its name the pride of Bhaktapurians, raises upon up to its height.
 This architecture is just beyond the imagination of a normal person.
 A 33-meter towering temple which ideally is furnished with a piece of amazing artwork.

-Nyatapola is the tallest pagoda styled temple in Nepal.
+Nyatapola is the tallest pagoda style temple in Nepal.
 I guess, all the Nepalese citizens know about this fact.
 But, in the current perception, it is also standing as a monumental heritage.
 People call it Nyatapola dega because it is a sacred five-storeyed temple.